Jonathan2251/lbd/source/gpu.rst

   :scale: 40 %

   Offline Compilation of OpenCL Kernels into SPIR-V Using Open Source Tooling [#opencl-to-spirv]_

+- clang: Compile OpenCL to spirv for runtime+driver.
+Or compile OpenCL to llvm, then "SPIR-V LLVM Translator" translate llvm to spirv for runtime+driver.

+- clspv: Compile OpenCL to spirv for tuntime

 .. _glsl_spirv:
 .. graphviz:: ../Fig/gpu/glsl-spirv.gv